-As can be seen in figure 12, some of the predefined shapes can be stroked.
+As can be seen in the Figure, some of the predefined shapes can be stroked.
 The shape will be stroked with StrokeWidth as the line width in case the attribute Stroked is true.
 If StrokeWidth is 0 the line width of the shape will be the smallest possible on the actual output device.

-8.1 LineShape
+9.1 LineShape